ldmberman/keeper-contracts/README.md

 ## Contributing

-Plankton Keeper uses GitHub as a means for maintaining and tracking issues and source code development.
+We use GitHub as a means for maintaining and tracking issues and source code development.

-If you would like to contribute, please fork this code, fix the issue then commit, finally send a pull request to maintainers in order to review your changes.
+If you would like to contribute, please fork this repository, do work in a feature branch, and finally open a pull request for maintainers to review your changes.

 Ocean Protocol uses [C4 Standard process](https://github.com/unprotocols/rfc/blob/master/1/README.md) to manage changes in the source code.
 Find here more details about [Ocean C4 OEP](https://github.com/oceanprotocol/OEPs/tree/master/1).